Dictyosphaeria: Thalli

 The thalli are composed of visibly hollow hexagonal or polygonal cells; and are monostromatic or polystromatic depending on species.
-They can be solid or button-shaped at around 1-5 cm; and spherical and club-shaped at 1 cm or more.
-The size of each cells are around 300 - 500 µm in diameter.
-Complex rhizoidal system is absent, however, basal cells are firmly attached to the substratum.
+They can be solid or button-shaped at around 1–5 cm; and spherical and club-shaped at 1 cm or more.
+The size of each cells are around 300 - 500 μm in diameter.
+Complex rhizoidal system is absent, however, basal cells are firmly attached to the substrate.

 The coloration of the macroalgae varies from grass green to bluish.

 Cells

 Cells are visible to the naked eye.
 They are minutely determinate, simple or furcate, and tenacular that are structurally cushioned together.
 Occasionally, tenacular cells may also function as adventitious rhizoids.

 Cells are multinucleated and have numerous discoid chloroplasts.
 Chloroplasts bear single pyrenoid surrounded by starch sheath and divided to two or more portions by traversing thylakoids.

 Life history

-The life cycle of Dictyosphaeria exhibits both biphasic and isomorphic alternation of generation.
+The life cycle of Dictyosphaeria exhibits both biphasic and isomorphic alternation of generations.
 This involves quadriflagellate zoospores, as well as isogamous and biflagellate gametes.
-Asexual reproduction through thalli fragmentation and possible parthenogenesis of gametes which result in smooth surface thalli textures.
+Asexual reproduction through thalli fragmentation and possible parthenogenesis of gametes results in smooth surface thalli textures.